drone/docs.drone.io/ssh.markdown

 You will need to add the SSH Deploy Key to your server's `.ssh/authorized_keys` file.
 You can get the ssh key by clicking the **Show Deployment Key** button.

+---

+## What you need to know about SSH + Rsync

+Rsync is used to synchronize your repository directory with a directory on a remote server.
+As part of the synchronization process, and files on the destination server that do not exist in your repository directory will be **deleted**.

+In some cases, this behavior might not be desired.
+As a workaround, we recommend pushing to a /tmp directory on your remote server, and then copying the files to the appropriate destination directory.